-Moreover, businesses may opt to choose from the following modes of bookkeeping services:
+Businesses may opt to choose from the following modes of bookkeeping services:

-5. Know and pay your taxes
+4. Know how to pay your taxes

-6. Prepare financial reports
+5. Prepare financial reports

 All businesses need to prepare financial statements.
 These statements include balance sheets, income statements, cash flow statements, and statements of shareholders' equity.
 These financial reports give the whole picture of how a particular business is going.
 Financial reports are done monthly, quarterly, semi-annually, or annually.

-Analyzing the figures in these reports can help companies see trends and reasons why sales are going up or down.
+Analyzing the figures in these financial records can help companies see trends and reasons why sales are going up or down.
 This data assists owners in making significant decisions about how to run their businesses.
 It helps determine how much money small business owners have and whether they have enough assets to pay for liabilities.